-In what ways is UIX different from traditional currencies?
+In what ways is UIX coin different from traditional currencies?

 UIX can be used to pay for things electronically, if both parties are willing.
 In that sense, it’s like conventional dollars, euros, or yen, which are also traded digitally.